-During the time of developing a conceptual framework you on the basis of the type of research need to determine whether designing the conceptual framework will be helpful or not.
+During the time of developing a conceptual framework, you based on the type of research need to determine whether designing the conceptual framework will be helpful or not.
 The designing of the conceptual framework can be helpful in content when you intend to perform Hypothesis Testing during research.
-In such circumstances, a conceptual framework that you have designed can be helpful in reviewing the hypothesis.
+In such circumstances, a conceptual framework that you have designed can help review the hypothesis.
 It will also help you in determining whether you can scientifically prove your idea or not.

 Step 3: Write a Literature Review

-You are required relevant and update research on the theme which you need to determine to work on after scrutiny of the problem.
-Researchers can use scientific Journals for gathering reliable sources of information in order to write a Literature review.
+You are required relevant and updated research on the theme which you need to determine to work on after scrutiny of the problem.
+Researchers can use scientific Journals for gathering reliable sources of information to write a Literature review.

 Step 4: Isolation of important variable

 A relationship between cause and effect always include two types of variables these are dependent and independent variable.
-For example, a researcher is executing research for identifying the influence of using a laptop during the night of sleeping patterns of people.
-In this example using a laptop during the night is independent variables and sleeping at night is a dependent variable.
+For example, a researcher is executing research for identifying the influence of using a laptop during the night on the sleeping patterns of people.
+In this example using a laptop during the night is an independent variable and sleeping at night is a dependent variable.
 The cause and effect relationship involves different independent variables that might influence dependent variables.

-Note: Variables are basically characteristics that describe the relationship between cause and effect.
+Note: Variables are characteristics that describe the relationship between cause and effect.

 Step 5: Design a conceptual framework to first determine the topic for writing a Dissertation.